-Angie is a 44 year old breast cancer survivor.
-Angie lives in the Grand Rapids, Michigan area with her husband of 16 years and their many chickens and outdoor cat.
+Angie is a 44 year old breast cancer survivor who lives in the Grand Rapids, Michigan area with her husband of 16 years, their many chickens and outdoor cat.
 She was named the 2011 Team New Balance Member of the Year, which is awarded to a survivor in her community.
 She has spoken at Susan G. Komen Race for the Cure, Making Strides Against Breast Cancer Walk, and modeled at several fundraising events including Plastic Surgery Associates and Cabela’s.
 Angie is the author of Beyond My Boobs: A Survivor’s Story of Breast Cancer, My Dream Girl Is Me: Fitness Journal and BreastFriendForever.com.
 She also recently founded Tap, Rack, and Cure© to raise funds for breast cancer research.

 How were you diagnosed with breast cancer?

 “I was looking to get a breast augmentation at the Plastic Surgery Associates office with Dr. Aitken because I was big into fitness and wanted to possibly compete someday.
 I had lost size and shape and was looking to fix that with an augmentation.
 Dr. Aitken told me I had to have a mammogram before the surgery, something that was required for all breast augmentation patients, though I had not had one before due to my age.